-The Respondent does not have any relationship with the business of the Complainant or any legitimate interest in the mark/brand 'BELMOND'.
+The Respondent does not have any relationship with the business of the Complainant or any legitimate interest in the mark/brand 'AlA'.
 Moreover, the Complainant has neither given any license nor authorized the Respondent to use the Complainant's mark.
-The Respondent has never been commonly known by the domain name in question and registered the domain name on February 24, 2014, that is subsequent to Complainant's usage of the trademark 'BELMOND' internationally and on the same day that the Complainant announced that it was changing its name from Orient-Express to 'BELMOND'.
+The Respondent has never been commonly known by the domain name in question and registered the domain name on March25, 2013, that is subsequent to Complainant's usage of the trademark 'AlA'.

-The disputed domain name contains the entirety of the Complainant's trademark 'BELMOND'.
+The disputed domain name contains the entirety of the Complainant's trademark 'AlA'.
 Furthermore, the addition of the top-level domain ".co.in" is irrelevant in determining whether the disputed domain name is confusingly similar to the Complainant's mark.
-It is well established that the specific top level domain, such as ".com", ".net", ".in", ".co.in", ".org.in" etc. does not affect the domain name for the purpose of determining whether it is identical or confusingly similar [Relevant Decisions: Magnum Piering, Inc. v.
+It is well established that the specific top level domain, such as ".com", ".net", ".in", ".org.in" etc. does not affect the domain name for the purpose of determining whether it is identical or confusingly similar [Relevant Decisions: Magnum Piering, Inc. v.
 The Mudjackers and Garwood S. Wilson, Sr., WIPO Case No. D2000-1525; Rollerblade, Inc. v.
 Chris McCrady, WIPO Case No. D2000-0429; Aon PLC and Ors. v.
 Guanrui, INDRP/633].